vjosset/ruinstars/README.md

 # Ruinstars Companion App

 **Ruinstars** is a sci-fi skirmish wargame and this is its official open-source companion app.
 Built with Next.js, TailwindCSS, and Prisma, it provides digital tools for managing squads, tracking games, and referencing rules.
+It is installable from your web browser as a [PWA - Progressive Web App](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Guides/What_is_a_progressive_web_app)

 ## Features